CUA provides a low rate and a platinum credit card, and both come with introductory balance transfer offers.

 Balance transfer offers

 CUA credit cards allow you to consolidate your existing card debt and save money on interest with competitive balance transfer offers.
 The CUA Low Rate Credit Card offers 0% p.a. on balance transfers for the first 13 months.
 Similarly, the CUA Platinum Credit Card offers 0% p.a. balance transfer rate for the first 13 months.
+Please note that the standard cash advance rate will apply once the promotional offer ends.

 If you choose to get a CUA credit card, you can request up to 9 additional cards.
 This allows you to share your account with a partner or family member, and could help maximise your reward point earnings if you choose the CUA Platinum Credit Card.
 Keep in mind that you remain liable for all purchases made using additional cards linked to your primary card.